yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 Docker registry, you should be able to run a CI/CD pipeline for creating a new Kubernetes cluster in another region.

+A complete deployment/restoration takes 1 hour.

 ## Known constraints and roadmap

 As of AMPLIFY API Management v7.7, there are some differences or constraints compared to the classic mode deployment:

-* API Portal and Embedded Analytics are not yet supported in the EMT mode
+* API Portal and Embedded Analytics are not yet supported in the EMT mode.
+They should be deployed outside of a Kubernetes cluster.
 * Distributed Ehcache is not supported.
 However, you can use Apache Cassandra as a distributed data store where CRUD operations are supported to directly interact with KPS, using scripts.
 * Running with Embedded ActiveMQ configured in an instance is not advised.
-The recommendation is to use an external JMS provider.
+The recommendation is to use a JMS provider deployed outside of the API Management cluster.

 The current version does not support all the configurations that currently exist for the classic deployment.
 Axway plans to address these